principle 4: effectiveness

 Informal and flexible process

-• uses informal mediation to reach a fair settlement, where this is possible and appropriate; and
+• uses informal mediation to reach a fair settlement, where this is possible and appropriate

-• issues a formal decision in cases that are not settled.
+• issues a formal decision in complaints that are not settled.

 Information, advice and training

-5.7 The financial ombudsman scheme assists early resolution of complaints by:
+5.7 The financial services ombudsman scheme assists early resolution of complaints by:

-• publishing details of its approach to common disputes;
+• publishing details of its approach to common complaints

-• giving advice to consumers and financial businesses; and
+• giving advice to consumers and financial services businesses

-• helping train consumer advice centres and financial businesses’ complaint departments.
+• helping train consumer advice centres and financial services business complaint departments.

 Knowledge and skills

-• have the necessary knowledge and skills in resolving disputes;
+• have the necessary knowledge and skills in resolving complaints

 • are appropriately trained.

-so that disputes can be effectively and expeditiously investigated and resolved.
+so that complaints can be effectively and expeditiously investigated and resolved.